sin5ddd/mcp-sqlew/assets/sample-commands/sqw-plan.md

 > 2. How OAuth2 tokens map to JWT tokens
 > 3. User account linking strategy
 >
-> Should I document these decisions?
+> These new decisions should comply with existing constraints.
+Should I document these decisions?

-**You discuss and architect documents decisions.**
+**You discuss and architect documents decisions.
+The system auto-suggests related constraints for review.**

 ### Phase 2: Scrum Master Creates Tasks